 10 statistics that make the case for workplace wellness programs

-The U.S. Chamber of Commerce released a report titled Winning with Wellness earlier this year that not only makes the case for the business value of workplace wellness programs, but also provides guidance on running an effective one.
+The U.S. Chamber of Commerce released a report titled Winning with Wellness in 2016 that not only makes the case for the business value of workplace wellness programs, but also provides guidance on running an effective one.

 - More than one-third of Americans are overweight or obese. (p.
 3)